 Beyond the speed of sound, air acts more like water i.e. the air reacts as though it is very dense.
 Aussie Invader 5R’s nose will need to slice through the air and divert as much air to either side of the car as possible.
 In one sense, the nose cone must perform like the bow of a high speed boat and, as you can appreciate, a powerful boat with a poor bow design will not cut through the water and reach its potential.
 A good nose cone will reduce air travelling under the car.
 However, at supersonic speeds, there will still be a large volume of high speed air which will induce shock waves which can

 Unlike boat design where it is preferable for the craft to lift itself out of the water, allowing it to go faster, we will not want the nose of Aussie Invader 5R to create any real lift, if there is too much the car could flip.
-We need to keep a steady downward pressure on the nose and this will be achieved with the nose cone angled down design and adjustable canards (wing-lets) just behind the nose (not discussed here).
+We need to keep a steady downward pressure on the nose and this will be achieved with the nose cones angled down design and adjustable canards (wing-lets) just behind the nose (not discussed here).

 The nose and supporting frame also need to be super strong, otherwise the extreme forces exerted on it could cause it to collapse or snap off completely and then the car and driver are really in the hands of the gods.

 There may be a need for several nose designs and only testing and load sensing monitors will tell us if the nose is performing correctly.
 This is made all the harder with the cars mass and centre of gravity changing during a run.
-The mass change is significant with the car using up to 2.8 tonnes of propellant during a 1,000 mph (1,600+ km/h) run in around 2o seconds.
+The mass change is significant with the car using up to 2.8 tonnes of propellant during a 1,000 mph (1,600+ km/h) run in around 20 seconds.